c2r0b/otabs-js/README.md

 #ordered-tabs
-Library to create ordered tabbed content using jQuery
+Library to create ordered tabbed content using in HTML using jQuery

 ##Synopsis
 This simple jQuery code has been created as a simple solution when you need to display tabbed content in the same order of a list.
 It is meant to speed up the html markup process and avoid list-content reference errors.